subbubana/Xoriant-internship-task/README.md

 ### Design Choices
 - **LangChain and LangGraph**: LangChain’s tool-binding enables `gemini-2.0-flash` to process natural language queries, while LangGraph’s stateful workflow handles multi-step tasks (e.g., “clear all pants” requiring `get_inventory_tool` then `update_inventory_tool`), supporting Tasks 1 and 3.
 The workflow ensures robust tool execution and response formatting.
+- **Model: gemini-2.0-flash**: Gemini 2.0 Flash is a good choice for this task due to its high speed and cost-effectiveness, making it ideal for the transactional, quick-response nature of an inventory management agent.
+Its strong function-calling capabilities ensure accurate translation of natural language to API calls.
 - **LLM-Driven Processing**: The rule-based system prompt (`MCP_SYSTEM_PROMPT` in `main.py`) defines rules for quantity handling (Task 1), item normalization (Task 2), multi-item processing (Task 3), and inventory summarization (Task 4).
 The LLM interprets errors, reducing coded logic.
 - **InventoryClient**: Uses `requests` in `inventory_client.py` for lightweight HTTP communication with the Inventory Service.
 The default `base_url` (`http://127.0.0.1:8000`) is for local development, configurable via `INVENTORY_SERVICE_URL` for non-local setups (e.g., Docker, cloud).
 Structured error responses support LLM interpretation.
 - **MCP Tools**: Two LangChain tools (`get_inventory_tool`, `update_inventory_tool`) in `mcp_tools.py` map to Inventory Service endpoints, minimizing complexity. `update_inventory_tool` uses a Pydantic schema to ensure valid inputs, mirroring the Inventory Service’s `InventoryUpdateRequest`.
 Logging aids debugging.
+        * **Controlled Tool Execution (Private Node Methods):** The LangGraph nodes responsible for direct LLM interaction (`_call_llm_node`) and tool execution (`_call_tool_node`) are implemented as *private methods* within the `LLMAgent` class (indicated by the leading underscore `_`).
+This design choice ensures that:
+        * **Tools are never called directly:** External code (like the FastAPI endpoint) cannot bypass the agent's reasoning process and directly invoke `_call_tool_node`.
+        * **Controlled Flow:** All tool calls are strictly orchestrated by the LangGraph workflow, meaning an API endpoint is only triggered *after* the LLM has reasoned, decided on a tool, and the graph has routed the execution.
+This prevents accidental or unauthorized direct API calls from the MCP server's public interface, enhancing security and ensuring the LLM's intelligence is always in the loop.
 - **LLMAgent**: Integrates the LLM, tools, and system prompt in `main.py` to process queries.
 Fetches `valid_items` from `openapi.json` at initialization for dynamic item support (Task 2).
 The LangGraph workflow handles tool calls and responses, ensuring stateful query processing (e.g., for “clear all pants”).
 - **FastAPI**: Provides a RESTful `/process_query` endpoint in `main.py` for natural language queries, with Pydantic for input validation.
 Handles errors gracefully, supporting robust user interactions.
 - **OpenAPI Integration**: Fetches `valid_items` from `openapi.json` at startup, ensuring new items (e.g., `"jackets"`) are supported without code changes.
 The rule-based prompt dynamically incorporates `valid_items`, enabling effective inventory updates.